armooo/cloudprint/README.rst

   -c              : establish and store login credentials, then exit -f              : 'fast poll', if notifications aren't working -i regexp       : include files matching regexp
-  -e regexp       : exclude filees matching regexp
+  -x regexp       : exclude filees matching regexp
                     regexp: a Python regexp, which is matched against the start of the printer name -h              : display this help